 Covering the holes correctly

-To create a clear sound of any note you play, we need to make sure that the fingers cover the holes completely.
+To create a clear sound out of any note you play, we need to make sure that the fingers cover the holes completely.
 It means that you shouldn’t use the tips of your fingers, but the pads.
 So, flatten your fingers comfortably to align them with the whistle surface, and let the finger pads seal the holes.